IHE/HIE-Whitepaper/README.md

 The rows are showing a set of functional roles.
-These roles would be conveyed from the requesting organization through the use of the Internet User Authorization ([IUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-34.html)) Profile, or Cross-Enterprise User Assertion ([XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)) profile.
+These roles would be conveyed from the requesting organization through the use of the Internet User Authorization ([IUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-34.html)) Profile, or Cross-Enterprise User Assertion ([XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)) Profile.
 This profile defines how a user and the security/privacy context of the request is defined.
 Additional information can be carried such as the PurposeOfUse, what the user intends to use the data for.
 Note that Privacy Policies and Access